TKSjp/HaplotypeExplorer/README.md

 HaplotypeExplorer is an interactive haplotype network viewer for spatiotemporal dissection of multimodal epidemic spectra.

+## How to start

+- Click "↓Code" button and download files.
+- To see example results, open `Example`.
+- To visualize your data in Haplotype Explorer, run `python createHTML.py` after preparing `input.fasta` and installing dependencies.

 ## Contents of `Example`

 - Example networks, JSON files, and a movie are available in `Example`.